Guatemalan Immigrant’s Successful Survival From A Nearly Disastrous Misunderstanding

 Linda went to the immigration office to file papers.
 She thought this was the first step towards getting a green card.

 She did not understand the new laws were not amnesty.
-The new laws were changes making it harder, not easier, to obtain legal documents.
+The new laws were changes making it harder, not easier, to win legal status.
 Linda’s mistake meant she requested a hearing at Immigration Court.

-Unknowingly, Linda had put herself and her daughter in deportation proceedings.
+Linda had put herself and Susan in immigration court proceedings.

-Needing a Riverside immigration attorney to defend her and Susan from being deported, Linda consulted with our immigration office.
+Needing a Riverside immigration attorney to defend them, Linda consulted with Carlos.

 Carlos held nothing back.
 Carlos told Linda that both she and her daughter had a rough road ahead.
-Their cases, he informed her, would require a great deal of ingenuity and creativity – and their cases would be two separate cases.
+Their cases, he informed her, required a great deal of ingenuity and creativity.
+And their cases would be two separate cases.

 He explained that even if our office did everything right, she and her daughter could still lose.
 Or that one could win, and the other could lose.
-Knowing the risks, Linda decided to hire our office.
+Knowing the risks, Linda decided to hire Carlos.